xavierleroy/ocamlagrep/README.md

 ## Installation

-OCaml 3.04 and up is required.
+OCaml 3.04 and up is required, as well as the Findlib library manager.

 Do "make".
-Become superuser, and do "make install" or "make DESTDIR=... install" to specify the installation directory (by default: the subdirectory "agrep" of OCaml's standard library directory).
+Become superuser, and do "make install".

 ## Usage

-``ocamlc -I +agrep ... agrep.cma ...``
-or
-``ocamlopt -I +agrep ... agrep.cmxa ...``
+Compilation:  `ocamlfind ocamlopt -package agrep ...`

+Linking:      `ocamlfind ocamlopt -package agrep -linkpkg ...`

 See the commented interface agrep.mli for API documentation.